-Evelyn Alsultany is a leading expert on the history of representations of Arabs and Muslims in the U.S. media and on forms of anti-Arab and anti-Muslim racism.
+Evelyn Alsultany is a leading expert on the history of representations of Arabs and Muslims in the U.S. media.